xavierdidelot/DiagnoDating/README.md

 # Still to do

 - Propose new test to detect when the confounding problem happens
+- Implemented first naive idea of doing a Krukal-Wallis test comparing the dates on the left and right for each node, cf testConfounding.R.
+  Get false positive in structure-test.Rmd.
+Need better test, accounting for branch lengths.
+Maybe idea of using pseudo-residuals.
 - Propose a solution to when the confounding problem happens, maybe via removal of some leaves until test satisfied
 - Is permutation test useful?